Topological Learning in Multi-Class Data Sets: Topological Implications for Learning a Children's Game

 For simplicity, let $\sigma:\{0,1\}^{32} \to \{0,1\}$ so that:

 Then the function that classifies any roll $\mathbf{x} \in \mathbb{R}$ is given by:

 This can be encoded in the feedforward neural network architecture shown in \cref{fig:CustomNN}.

 It is straightforward to generalize this architecture for an arbitrary Math Dice Jr. game by scaling $\mathcal{W}$.
+Note, this scales exponentially, as is to be expected since Math Dice Jr. is $\mathrm{NP}$-hard for arbitrary numbers of dice.

-We can analyze the topological structure of the data produced by the layers of this neural network.
+We can formally analyze the topological structure of the data produced by the layers of this neural network.
 We note that using the mapping $\mathbf{F}(\mathbf{x})$ to transform the data into thirty-two dimensional points creates a 1-skeleton that is the complete graph on the 49 open spheres that can be used to cover $\mathbf{F}(\mathcal{R})$.
 Thus, all voids are closed by this mapping and the data fully separates into two manifolds that are contractible to a single point.
-(Obviously, class zero contracts exactly to a point.)

-For 6 dice Math Dice Jr., the function $\hat{\delta}$ can be approximated using a simple $(64,16,4,1)$ feedforward neural network, with the final layer being a logistic sigmoid rather than a softmax classifier.
-We used three separate experimental protocols on this architecture. \begin{enumerate} \item (Weights with Separate Training) All weights from $\mathcal{W}$ were pre-set, and we separately trained the neural network implemented $\hat{\delta}$ using values from $\varphi(\mathbf{x};\mathbf{w}_i)$ for a random train/test sample from $\mathcal{R}$.
-We then glued the network architecture shown in \cref{fig:CustomNN} together from the pre-trained or specified components.

-\item (Architecture Only) No weights from $\mathcal{W}$ were used and $\hat{\delta}$ was not pre-trained.
-Only the architecture shown in \cref{fig:CustomNN} was used and was trained on a random train/test sample.

-\item (Weights with Joint Training) Weights from $\mathcal{W}$ were pre-set and the architecture shown in \cref{fig:CustomNN} was used but $\hat{\delta}$ was not separately trained.
-The complete network was trained on a random train/test split. \end{enumerate} Results using an 85\%/15\% train/test split with 20 replications are shown in \cref{tab:ArchitectureRes}.

-When the weights in $\mathcal{W}$ are manually specified the performance increase is, substantial with most testing results yielding 100\% accuracy, which is achievable if $\hat{\delta}$ is correctly approximated.
-When no weights are pre-specified, the results are similar to the ones presented in na\"{i}ve feed forward networks in \cref{sec:MathDiceResults}.